 - You can also have your children take off their socks to apply paint to their feet to compare the dinosaur footprints to your child’s footprints.

-Fifth, I’m sure there is a song about dinosaurs in your target language.
+In addition, I’m sure there is a song about dinosaurs in your target language.
 Play it!
 Pretend to be dinosaurs.
 Marsh around like dinosaurs and don’t forget to roar like a dinosaur!
 The below video plays my daughter’s dinosaur song in English.
 She learned about it in preschool and loves it ever since.